Top-25 Basketball Poll Shakeup: South Carolina Upset by Texas Longhorns, USC Beats Ohio State

 MORE: What 4-Star Recruit Esun Tafa Said On USC Trojans After Decommiting From Washington

 Tennessee handed the UConn Huskies their third loss of the season before the Lady Vols dropped their sixth game of the season to LSU.
-As a result, will Tennessee make it into the top 15 on Monday?
-On the other hand, the LSU Tigers are expected to climb into the top-five teams with their win combined with the losses from South Carolina and UConn.
+As a result, Tennessee holds the No. 15 spot in the rankings on Monday.
+On the other hand, the LSU Tigers climbed into the top-five teams with their win combined with the losses from South Carolina and UConn.

-UConn should expect to stay inside the top-10 teams when the AP Top-25 Poll is released, however, as all three of the Huskies' losses have come to ranked opponents: No. 3 Notre Dame, USC, and Tennessee.
+No. 7 UConn remains inside the top-10 with three losses, however, as all three of the Huskies' losses have come to ranked opponents: No. 2 Notre Dame, USC, and Tennessee.
 Led by guard Paige Bueckers, UConn has an opportunity to climb back up the rankings with a road game against South Carolina on Sunday, Feb.
 16.

 With a few weeks remaining in the regular season, the South Carolina Gamecocks now hold two losses on their resume, joining Texas, USC, and Notre Dame.
 UCLA is the only undefeated team left in the country.